atomisticnet/aenet-gpr/README.md

 **Efficient Data Augmentation for ANN Potential Training Using GPR Surrogate Models**

 `aenet-gpr` is a Python package that enables scalable and cost-efficient training of artificial neural network (ANN) potentials by leveraging Gaussian Process Regression (GPR) as a surrogate model.
+It automates data augmentation to:

+- Reduce the number of expensive DFT calculations
+- Significantly lower ANN training overhead critical for large-scale, complex, and heterogeneous interface systems
+- Maintain high accuracy comparable to demanding direct force training

+`aenet-gpr` is a Python package that enables scalable and cost-efficient training of artificial neural network (ANN) potentials by leveraging Gaussian Process Regression (GPR) as a surrogate model.
 It automates data augmentation to (1) reduce the number of expensive DFT calculations and (2) significantly lower the ANN training overhead—critical for modeling large-scale, complex, heterogeneous interface systems—without compromising accuracy.

 📄 Reference: